The game competition invites applicants to try to interpret important events in the world in new, innovative, and alternative ways.

 With Augmented Reality, we can easily build the game while connecting to both our real environment and each other.

 On the one hand, this technique provides a unique visual experience and, on the other hand, does not allow the player to be completely isolated from surroundings.
-As a result, we feel that we have created a game that sensitively reflects the philosophy of Histheory and at the same time a progressive visual and communication channel.
+As a result, we have created a game that sensitively reflects the philosophy of Histheory and at the same time it creates a progressive visual and communication channel.

 The model itself is shareable and can be edited by players, so it is possible to multiplayer as well.